 For Latter-day Saints, their Church does not represent a branch or denomination of Christianity; rather, it is Christianity, and the only form that can truly call itself Christian, the assembly (church) of Jesus Christ.
 The CJCLDS does not want to be seen as an off-shoot of Christianity (LDS Church) nor a new religion (Mormonism).
 Instead, it wants to be seen as Christianity, and is asking its members and the public to begin addressing it as such.

 The LDS Church wants to author its own nickname; Mormon and LDS Church are out, but Restored Church is in.

 Thus, to me, Nelson’s request aims to substitute Mormonism with restorationism, an observation made clear by the recommendation that Mormonism should be substituted with the cumbersome phrase “restored gospel of Jesus Christ.”

 In other words, we are to speak about Mormonism in terms of restoration, e.g., “Sally believes in Mormonism” now becomes “Sally believes in the restored gospel of Jesus Christ.”
 And this substitution comes despite the fact that, like Mormonism, the word restored is nowhere to be found in its official name given in D&C 115.
 If the CJCLDS is concerned with mitigating the use of terms that incorporate language outside of its official name, then why encourage the use of “restored”?

 In part, but not in whole, Nelson’s announcement is not a move away from nicknames but toward a specific one.
-The CJCLDS wants nicknames, but only those made on its own terms.
-Mormon and LDS Church are out, but “restored Church” is in.
+The CJCLDS wants to author its own nickname; Mormon and LDS Church are out, but “restored Church” is in.